qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Statistical Summary Panel
 --------------------------

-This panel can show some statistics on a specific vector layers.
-The panel allows users to choose:
+The :guilabel:`Statistics` panel provides summarized information on any vector layer.
+This panel allows you to select:

-* the vector layer;
+* the vector layer to compute the statistics on;
-* the column or the expression;
+* the column to use or enter any |expression| :ref:`expression <vector_expressions>`;
-* filter statistics to selected features;
-* refresh the informations;
-* the statistics information to display with the bottom right button.

-Statistic information available are (depending on the field's type):
+* the statistics to return using the drop-down button at the right bottom of the dialog.
+Depending on the field's (or expression's values) type, available statistics are:

 ================================== ============ ============  ============  ============
  Statistics                         String       Integer       Float         Date